 Guiding for the Disabled

-Prior to 1968, Extension Guides wore the special Promise badge shown, which was similar to that for Air Rangers, but had lilac coloured enamel rather than the sky blue of the Air Ranger badge - they can be easily confused.
+Prior to 1968, Extension Guides wore the special Promise badge shown, which was similar to that for Air Rangers, but had lilac coloured enamel rather than the sky blue of the Air Ranger badge - they can be very similar and easily confused.
 There was also a special First Class badge which they could gain, and special Cords - originally in mauve, later in blue.
 Those who were able, were allowed to work for the green or red First Class badge instead if they wished.
 Those who did red First Class could be eligible for gaining Queen's Guide, which mauve or blue cords did not allow

 A special range of interest badges was available for Extension Guides.
 In 1939 these badges were: